Perlten/Wtile/README.md

 You if you switch to the current window Alt+Q does not change window [x] Cant focus windows in build project [x]
-The current keymouse middle click soultion does not work for links [] If in keymouse mode and i press go fast (Lshift) i will enter a � [x]
+The current keymouse middle click soultion does not work for links [] If in keymouse mode and i press go fast (Lshift) i will enter a æ [x]

 ## Features:
 Switch to last window function [x]